Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

-The Mayor of Preston for 2017/18 is Councillor Brian Rollo who is the 690th Mayor of Preston, a position which dates back to 1327.
+The Mayor of Preston for 2018/19 is Councillor Trevor Hart who is the 691st Mayor of Preston, a position which dates back to 1327.

-Councillor Brian Rollo's profile can be found on our Mayor of Preston page, along with information about the Deputy Mayor of Preston Councillor Trevor Hart.
+Councillor Trevor Hart's profile can be found on our Mayor of Preston page, along with information about the Deputy Mayor of Preston Councillor David Borrow.